taehyun53/NYC-Yearly-High-School-Economic-Need/README.md

 ![alt text](NewYorkCity_Education/image/Bronx_Staten.jpeg)

+Now it's time to give out a possible solution for Bronx.
+I have to remember that the main goal of this project was to build a predictive regression model that can predict the economc need index and make conclusions to inform the results to NYC.

 I provided three possible solutions to decrease the borough - Bronx.
 Through Exploratory Data Analysis, I figured the population of white, hispanic, English Learners, grades between 9 - 12 were the major difference between boroughs with high economic need index and low economic need index.
 So I did some experiments over these values.
 I adjusted these variables and used my machine learning model to estimate the economic need index.

-The following statements are the result of my experiment.
+4 possible solutions which can help decrease the economic need index:

 From decreasing the economic need index from 84 to 76 by decreasing the scale of # English Learners by 0.15, the economic need index decreased by 0.08.

-The main goal of this project was to build a predictive regression model that can predict the economc need index and make conclusions to inform the results to NYC.

-3 possible solutions which can help decrease the economic need index.
 Increase the number of white people
 • By increasing the white population by 0.1 in the given condition where mean = 0 and std = 1, there was a decrease in economic need index by 0.069

-Decrease the number of black and hispanic people
+Decrease the number of black people
 • By decreasing the black population by 0.3 in the given condition where mean = 0 and std = 1, there was a decrease in economic need index by 0.015

 • By decreasing the hispanic population by 0.15 in the given condition where mean = 0 and std = 1, there was a decrease in economic need index by 0.1

-Decrease the number of english learners
-• By decreasing the english learners by 0.2 in the given condition where mean = 0 and std = 1, there was a decrease in economic need index by 0.08
+More dispersed and spread of white, black, english learners, and hispanic people in borough Bronx would be a possible solution.